 MATLAB may be of particular interest to students taking courses in numerical methods, digital signal processing, image processing, statistical methods and bioinformatics.
-A brief intoduction to MATLAB is given at the end of the Unix Tools course (which is open to all students).
+A brief intoduction to MATLAB is given in the LaTeX and MATLAB course (Part II, Michaelmas term, open to all students).

-The University has a “Total Academic Headcount (Student Option)” site licence for MATLAB, Simulink (and various extensions), which is available to all registered students and staff.
+The University has a “Total Academic Headcount” site licence for MATLAB, Simulink (and various extensions), which is available to all registered students and staff.
 This license permits not only on-campus use, but also use on home and laptop computers privately owned by registered students or staff.

 For more information:

-- Research license for Computer Laboratory staff and graduate students (additional packages)
+- Research license for Computer Laboratory staff and PhD students (additional packages)